AutoPas/AutoPas/examples/md-flexible/README.md

 * `make doc_doxygen_md-flexible`

 ## MD-flexible modes
-MD-flexible supports two types of particle simulation: single-site and multi-site Molecular Dynamics simulations.
+MD-flexible supports two types of particle simulation for molecular dynamics: single-site and multi-site Molecular Dynamics simulations.
 Single-Site MD supports simple MD simulations using only single-site Lennard-Jones molecules.
 Multi-Site MD supports molecules formed from fixed rigid bodies of LJ sites.
 The different modes can be toggled at compile time (see below) and requires slightly different input files (see `AllOptions.yaml`).

 ## Compiling
 To build MD-Flexible execute the following from the AutoPas root folder: